8mh8/ppmconverter/README.md

-# ppmconverter
+# PPM Converter

 A small python program to convert ppm formatted images into pixel arrays for displaying on a ledmatrix using Arduino.

+## USAGE :

 This program expects a ppm file for a 24x24 pixel image exported in ASCII format and dumps array list data for writing with Arduino to a 24x24 ledmatrix.

-This program is beta.
-It is barely finished and does not have fail safes yet.
+This program is functional but barely finished and does not have fail safes yet.

 It will return unexpected results if used otherwise than with a 24x24 ASCII ppm files which contains exactly :
 -1732 lines
 -a 4 line header